lynndylanhurley/devise_token_auth/README.md

 Replace `xxxxx` with the user's `auth_token` and `zzzzz` with the user's `uid`.
 The `client` field exists to allow for multiple simultaneous sessions per user.
 The client field defaults to `default` if omitted.

-This will happen by default when using [ng-token-auth](https://github.com/lynndylanhurley/ng-token-auth).
+This all happens effortlessly and invisibly when using [ng-token-auth](https://github.com/lynndylanhurley/ng-token-auth).

 ### DeviseTokenAuth::Concerns::SetUserByToken